lktslionel/CFPs/devoxxuk22/README.md

 Together we will explorer that idea and try to build together the vision of a universal, semantically correct, and platform agnostic CI/CD pipeline.

+## Elevator Pitch
+Everyday as a DevOps Engineer, we are tasked to create/maintain CI/CD pipelines which help streamline software delivery and continuously improve software quality.
+And what I realized is, from company to company, we are — actually — doing the same things over and over but naming things differently; this, by always reinventing the wheel.
+What if I told you that I had a better way of doing this.

 ## Summary